 - Fixed LED downlights will need to be installed closer together to get the same light output as a LED Gimbal downlight, which may not be the look you want to achieve

+We hope this article helped you determine which LED downlight fixtures are right for your particular needs.
 When it comes to task lighting and accent lighting, leave it to the very capable LED gimbal downlights.
 The fixed LED downlight, with a wide beam angle, are best used to provide a uniform level of ambient lighting in a room or space.

 Special note: All foot candles (fc) calculations are based on 8′ ceiling, a 10’x10′ space, using 9 downlights (3 000 K, 7 watts).
 Calculations were estimated using STANDARD’s photometry tool.